|

 Smoking is gradually on the decline at stations

-* This situation is, depending on who you listen to, either due to Cityrail's sterling efforts, or is occurring whether they take action or not.
-But it is clearly not the case.
-Smoking is on the increase at stations and, in some stations, completely out of control.
 One reason, somewhat ironically, is the success of the anti-smoking measures in workplaces and, most recently, in restaurants.
 Partly due to the landmark Marlene Sharp case, pubs and clubs are now seriously in the firing line to become smoke-free.
 The vast majority of people who smoke at train stations do so because they can get away with it.
 Given that these smokers are gradually being shut out of workplaces, cafes, pubs etc, they are increasingly giving into temptation in the places where enforcement is lax or non-existent, including at stations.
 This trend, which is liable to continue, demands that Cityrail take increasing action to even stay at the same level, let alone taking less action.

 Substantial enforcement action of any type requires increased resources

-* It is easy to list many actions which would be effective, which rely on increased resources.
-More police to patrol the stations.
-Special inspectors.
-More RPOs.
-The list goes on.
-And, of course, it is valid to argue for increased resources for some measures.
 But this is nothing more than another excuse.
 The line goes something like this.
 We, the management, can only think of two or three ways to deal with this problem.
 Each of these ways involve a budget increase or more staff.
 And in an environment of cutbacks, we simply aren't going to get more money, so it's pointless to even suggest it.
-In a bureaucratic context, this argument can be very compelling, and it is typical of any closed system, where the bureaucrats listen only to each other.

-In such a defeatist and tunnel-visioned environment, it is all to easy to lose focus.
-All to easy to forget that there are many ways to approach problems, not just two or three, and some of these ways do not require increased resources.
 The most obvious way to make things happen without extra resources is to better utilise what they have already.
 Bring ordinary staff and guards into the equation.
 Empower them to act.
 There is more than one way to make this happen with no extra money.
-Cityrail needs to be forced to examine more alternatives, perhaps even thinking outside the square.
-Maybe equip all staff with water pistols.

 Signs and recorded announcements are effective